Universal-Team/db/docs/_ds/nintellivision.md

 systems:
 - DS
 title: Nintellivision
-update_notes: '<p dir="auto">V4.6 : 15-Jan-2024 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V4.7 : 19-Jan-2024 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Massive overhaul to the core emulation to reduce memory footprint.
-The older
-  DS-Lite/Phat (with 4MB of memory) can now load all of the newest homebrew games!</li>

-  <li>Optimizations in Video, Audio and CPU cores provides 10% speed up across the
-  board.</li>

-  <li>Improved sound quality for the DSi including a new "BEST" option (not enabled
-  by default) that will render the sound as good as I can make it on the handheld.</li>

-  <li>A few small fixes for the CPU core to improve the cycle accuracy.</li>

-  <li>With the improved speed, the DSi largely disables frameskip for the best visual
-  experience.</li>
+  <li>Major refactor of the audio processor for a big speedup in rendering especially
+  with more than one audio processor (i.e. ECS or Intellivoice)</li>

+  <li>Switched from individual pixel output to 16-bit (two pixel) output when dealing
+  with scrolling games (big speedup for games like Tron Solar Sailor, Space Spartans, Sorrow, TNT Cowboy, etc).</li>

+  <li>The DSi now defaults to NO frameskip on any game and the ''Best'' sound quality.</li>

+  <li>The DS-Lite/Phat gets a 15% improvement in sound quality and many of the classic
+  games now run without frameskip.</li>

   </ul>'
-updated: '2024-01-15T14:05:15Z'
+updated: '2024-01-19T01:52:55Z'
-version: '4.6'
+version: '4.7'
-version_title: Version 4.6
+version_title: Version 4.7
 ---